Due to the weather, June's service HAS BEEN POSTPONED until 2 PM Friday, February 8th at Peace Lutheran Church in Ashby.

 Funeral Home: Glende-Nilson of Ashby

-To plant a tree in memory of June Delores (Lynne) Lacey, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of June Delores (Lynne) Lacey, please visit our tribute store.